THE LONG AND THE SHORT OF IT:

 THE GLEN SIT

-It's hard to pinpoint exactly when and how The Glen Sit originated.
+It's hard to pinpoint exactly when or how The Glen Sit originated.
 Perhaps it was always the Glen's desire to emulate their human companions.
 Or, it could simply be the logical outcome of centuries spent wanting to please us.
 We do know that Glens have been doing it for years; and it seems to be yet another unique quirk of the breed.
 One hard fact I have established is that Glens will only do The Sit if they like you.
 Quite right too.

 A proper Glen Sit means adopting the sedentary position, unaided and bolt upright, on their not-inconsiderable backsides.
 Some really smart Glens will also give a high-five, as a final flourish of brilliance.
 The Glen Sit is usually performed instinctively back in the puppy pen, but can be trained.
 Judging by Sky's first litter, many gruelling months must be spent lounging on the sofa in order to perfect the art.
 Joking aside and as with anything, this should never be forced.
 A Glen will be able to hold The Sit more comfortably as they grow and gain in strength.